 - Common energy efficiency elements can be built into the project, offering their benefits to all tenants.

 - Design flexibility

-There Are Several Advantages to the Shell and Core Method:
+There Are Several Advantages to the Shell and Core Methods:

-- It creates a blank canvas for occupants, making it more flexible, without impacting on the main fabric of the building.
+- It creates a blank canvas for occupants, making it more flexible without impacting the main fabric of the building.

 - It avoids waste as it is less necessary for occupants to strip out existing fittings.

-- From the perspective of the end-user, shell, and core is particularly beneficial as it can result in a finish more suited to their needs.
+- From the perspective of the end-user, shell and core is particularly beneficial as they can result in a finish more suited to their needs.
 The ‘blank canvas’ of the building enables the end-user to align it to their requirements better, and there can be more time to develop a proposal.

 - The underlying flexibility of the design means it is generally more straightforward for subsequent occupants to change the interior fit-out.